gchq/sleeper/docs/07-data-retrieval.md

 This can add a significant delay thus increasing a queries execution time.

 To address this issue the KeepLambdaWarmStack can be enabled.
-This will create an Event Rule running every 5 minutes which triggers the query Lambdas thus ensuring it is warm state.
+This will create an Event Rule running every 5 minutes which triggers the query lambdas thus ensuring its in a warm state.
 Enabling this will incur extra charges since the Lambdas are running every 5 minutes.

 This can be enabled by adding `KeepLambdaWarmStack` to the optional stacks.
 It is not enabled by default.